 Puppies and kittens raised together often get along famously.
 Even dogs and cats that meet later in life can learn to live together if they are introduced properly.
 But, between these two species, there is a common catch: Dogs enjoy chasing cats.

-Why Dogs Chase
+Why Do Puppies Chase Cats?

 - Hold the basket muzzle like a bowl.